mikewng/adaptive-flashcards/README.md

 - SuperMemo-2 algorithm by Piotr Woźniak
 - Inspired by Anki and other spaced repetition systems
-- Built with modern web technologies and best practices
+- Inspired by Quizlet for writing and multiple choice study options

 ---

 **Note**: This application is under active development.
 Features and documentation are subject to change.